 This operating system does not include roles that are not required for the solution, such as the print server, DNS role, DHCP server, Active Directory Domain Services, services relating to certificates and federated services.

-In addition, there is the most recent hypervisor also used in the Azure environment, with software-defined networking and storage technologies optimized for virtualization.
+Furthermore, there is the most recent hypervisor also used in the Azure environment, with software-defined networking and storage technologies optimized for virtualization.

 The local user interface is minimal and is designed to be managed remotely.